 FWFA tool Format Parameters Time frame/s Limitations Best use Chance of extremes Australia- wide map Rainfall and temperature 1 week, 2 week, 1 month, 3 months Not location specific, so need to zoom in on the map.
 No information about heatwave or extended cold period.
 Simple, quick overview, for all timeframes, to highlight if can expect something unusual or average.
 May provide a prompt to dig deeper with the other tools.
 Chance of 3-day totals Australia- wide map Rainfall only 1-2 weeks Not location specific (which might be expected), so need to zoom in on the map.
 Most useful for northern Australia.
 Northern Australia monsoon and heavy rain forecast.
 Start of wet season prediction.
 Southern Australia autumn break indication.
 Decile bar chart Australia- wide map Rainfall and temperature 1 week, 2 week, 1 month, 3 months Next level up from chance of above median map - provides some more detailed information.
 Often helps with understanding of above median maps and chance of extremes map.
 Easier to understand.
 Timeline graph Australia- wide map Rainfall and temperature 4-weeks, 5-months Categorised rating for accuracy.
 Box and whisker plots shape and size is visual and provides information about the confidence in the model runs.
 Provides recent history as well.
-Probability of exceedance Australia- wide map Rainfall only 1 week, 2 week, 1 month, 3 months More complex to understand.
-In-depth understanding (essentially all of the information in other tools in one); most suitable for deliverers.
+Probability of Australia- Rainfall only 1 week, • More complex to • In-depth exceedancewide map2 week, 1 month, 3 monthsunderstand.understanding (essentially all of the information in other tools in one); most suitable for deliverers.
+Probability of exceedance Australia- wide map Rainfall only 1 month, • More complex to understand. (essentially all of the information in other tools in one); most suitable for -- ------------------------------ ------------------------ --------------- ---------- ------------------------------- --